euroscipy/www.euroscipy.org/content/pages/2017/coc.md

 this code of conduct.
 You may contact one of them either directly or via the coordinates below:

-- Thomas Pohl, tpx AT gmx_dot_de +49 172 3109486
+- Thomas Pohl
-- Emmanuelle Gouillart emmanuelle <dot> gouillart AT normalesup dot_org  +33 6 64 13 99 67
+- Emmanuelle Gouillart

 Furthermore, participants are hereby reminded that they should abide by the laws of the country hosting EuroSciPy, with discrimination and